lebe-dev/mr-janitor/README.md

 ## Basic configuration

-### 1. How much items to keep
+### 1. How many items to keep

-You can define in any profile how much items to keep.
+You can define in any profile how many items to keep.
 How to do it:

 ```
 someProfile {